87andrewh/WeirdAntiCheatIdeas/README.md

 - Beta deploy features?
 Playtest with pros?
 Rollout in one game-mode?
 Random rollout with RCT?

 ### Career:
+- How to ramp up quickly and sustainably
 - Where to start working?
 Indie devs, studios, publishers, third-party solutions, cheaters?
 - How to decide between offers?
   - Potential to learn